Saniya2701/BlogVerse-MERN/README.md

 4.Run the project:

 ---bash
-# In the server directory
+#in the server directory

 npm start

-# In another terminal, go to the client directory
+#in another terminal,go to the client directory

 npm start

 #Video Demo link-https://www.linkedin.com/in/saniya-mane-5906a3289/